RhobanProject/Dynaban/README.md

 **The firmware is stable and usable.**

-Some fields are not currently mapped (see below) because they are either unnecessary or not feasible with the hardware.
-They can be added if needed.

 **New, powerful functionalities have been implemented.
 More on this [below](#advanced-functionalities).**

 Setting CW and CCW limits to the same value enables wheel mode.
 Now, setting both to 4095 puts the servo in "multi-turn" mode.
 In that mode, the goal position ranges from -32768 to +32768.